-To introduce the basic notions of groups, rings, fields which will then be used to solve

-To give an integrated approach to number theory and abstract algebra, and provide a firm basis for further reading and study in the subject.
+- To introduce the basic notions of groups, rings, fields which will then be used to solve related problems. - To examine the key questions in the Theory of Numbers. - To give an integrated approach to number theory and abstract algebra, and provide a firm basis for further reading and study in the subject.